VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 ## Types of Midi Messages

+### Channels

+While not a message in itself, it's necessary to note that MIDI connections provide 16 channels of communication, usually each device only uses one channel at a time, and you can use this for multiple things.
+If your keyboard makes channing the active channel easy, you may want to setup a different instrument on each channel, so you could switch between playing a piano or synth sound on channels 1 and 2 easily.
+The other big use is if you have multiple hardware devices that recieve MIDI messages and make sound, like synthesizers and drum machines.
+You can chain them together with MIDI Though (more on this later) and have each one listen for notes on it's own channel while using less cables.

 ### Notes

 MIDI notes range from 0 to 127, with the highest note, 127, being a G9 @ 12543.9hz and the lowest, note 0, being a C-1 at 8.176hz.
 Obviously this is more than the standard full 88-key piano.

 Given human hearing starts at about 20hz, the lowest notes are inaudible except for harmonics assuming no octave shifting or other quirks.
-As such, these lowest notes are often repurposed for control messages, though even then a lot of sound sources will only respond to a limited range of these notes anyway.
+As such, these lowest notes are often repurposed for control messages.
+Even if they're not, a lot of sound sources will only respond to a limited range of these notes anyway.

 While MIDI does have an [extension](https://en.wikipedia.org/wiki/MIDI_tuning_standard) for supporting alternate tunings, it's rarely directly supported.
 As microtonal and other non-12TET (12 True Equal Temperament) scales have become common, various tools exist to use MIDI pitch to force notes to a chose scale anyway.